team401/Docs/GrabCAD.md

 # GrabCAD

-Team 401 uses GrabCAD for all of our CAD storage and sharing.
-This lets us do version control, file locking, online previews, and maintain a library of COTS parts.
+GrabCAD is " a free cloud-based collaboration environment that helps engineering teams manage, view and share CAD files."
+Team 401 uses GrabCAD for all of our CAD storage and publishing.
+GrabCAD lets us do version control, file locking, online previews, and maintain a library of COTS parts.

 ## Procedure for joining the Team 401 GrabCAD:
 1. Sign up for GrabCAD at this address: [https://grabcad.com/profile/register](https://grabcad.com/profile/register).
 Make sure you write down exactly the email address you use, you'll need it for step 3.